h2r/ein/README.md

 **Install** the non-standard package h2r/bing by going to catkin_ws/src and then cloning.
 **Install** the package h2r/oberlin_detection by going to catkin_ws/src and then cloning.

+**NOTE** that BING broke upon 14.04 migration so you might need to update your BING code.

 To get up and running you will need to perform three steps.